jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 ### 2019

-- The World of Yesterday, Stefan Zweig
+- *The World of Yesterday*, Stefan Zweig
-- The Path to Power, Robert Caro
+- *The Path to Power*, Robert Caro
-- Models of My Life, Herbert Simon
+- *Models of My Life*, Herbert Simon
-- Mastery, Robert Greene
+- *Mastery*, Robert Greene
 - *Difficult Conversations*, Douglas Stone, Bruce Patton and Sheila Heen
 - *The Power Broker*, Robert Caro
 - *The Laws of Human Nature*, Robert Greene